notAperson535/notAperson535/thinkpad-diy-external-keyboard-software-guide.md

 This is by no means a definitive guide.
 The translations are a bit messy.
 In general just click the buttons at the locations they are in the images.
+Images were obtained from the files I recieved.

 Circuit boards like this:<img width="1588" height="1150" alt="image" src="https://github.com/user-attachments/assets/2eb14e75-05ad-429f-824d-dacc8ccfb1b9" />
 Although they could be different colors